 The case is pending in the United States District Court for the District of Columbia.

-Recently elected Indiana Attorney General Todd Rokita announced his office has opened an investigation into several Big Tech companies—Amazon, Apple, Facebook, Google, and Twitter—over allegations of the companies potentially harming Indiana consumers by limiting access to certain content on the companies’ platforms.
+Recently elected Indiana Attorney General Todd Rokita announced his office has opened an investigation into several Big Tech companies—Amazon, a leading tech company (U.S.), Facebook, Google, and Twitter—over allegations of the companies potentially harming Indiana consumers by limiting access to certain content on the companies’ platforms.
 According to General Rokita’s press release, his office is investigating whether the companies have potentially harmed consumers “through business practices that are abusive, deceptive and/or unfair.”

 Attorney General Doug Peterson announced he has reached a settlement with two Nebraska companies for violating the Nebraska Consumer Protection Act and the Uniform Deceptive Trade Practices Act for making false statements in advertisements related to COVID-19.
 The company will pay $25,000 under the settlement.